Incompetent cervix; Weak cervix

 - Having an insufficient cervix in an earlier pregnancy

-- Having a torn cervix in an earlier birth
+- Having a torn cervix from an earlier birth

-- Having miscarriages in the fourth month or later in the past
+- Having past miscarriages by the 4th month

 - Having a cervix that did not develop normally

-- Having a cone biopsy of the cervix in the past due to abnormal Pap smears
+- Having a cone biopsy or loop electrosurgical excision procedure (LEEP) on the cervix in the past due to an abnormal Pap smear

 How Do I Know I Have It?

 Often, you will not have any signs or symptoms of an insufficient cervix unless you have a problem it might cause.
-This is how many women first find out about it.
+That is how many women first find out about it.

 If you have any of the risk factors for insufficient cervix: